jtc27/Tennis-Club-UI-Login/README.md

 # Tennis-Club-UI-Login

 ⚡ Javascript UI Login, Authentication.
 Upon registration, it takes you to a list of club members.
 You can look at their information and rearrange the data table of any column (in ascending or descending order).
-DB managed online with Firebase
+User database managed online with Firebase

 🎾  Try login: ww@star.com <br>
 Password: 111111